-Nick Viall’s ‘Bachelor’ Elizabeth ‘Liz’ Sandoz Speaks Out, To Appear On ‘Bachelor In Paradise’?
+Nick Viall’s ‘Bachelor’: Elizabeth ‘Liz’ Sandoz Speaks Out, To Appear On ‘Bachelor In Paradise’?

 — The Bachelor (@BachelorABC) January 10, 2017

 Nick Viall basically asked Elizabeth “Liz” Sandoz if she was there for the right reasons or to just be on TV.
 Liz defended herself by giving a pretty nonsensical speech, saying that she didn’t go after him after their night together because she knew he “had stuff going on” and also because she hates phone conversations.
 Not buying Liz’s explanation, he sent her home.
 For her part, Liz didn’t seem that heartbroken.
-The Bachelor episode ended with a “To be continued” just after Nick told the other women that he sent Liz home and that they had sex together, setting up viewers to watch next week the ramifications of Nick’s night with Liz.
+The Bachelor episode ended with a cliffhanger just after Nick told the other women that he sent Liz home and that they had sex together, setting up viewers to watch next week the ramifications of Nick’s night with Liz.

 [Featured Image by Alberto E. Rodriguez/Getty Images]